Test Framework

 If C pre-processing or building fails because of any issue, then we won’t be able to tell the subcases.

-• Why not declare them in the YAML testcase description?
+• Why not declare them in the YAML test configuration?

 Stress test framework